RTI In-Service/Overview Presentation

 Identifying and using research-based interventions with struggling learners, especially students in special education, is a critical step toward achieving adequate yearly progress.
 This presentation will review the criteria used for determining if a program/practice is research-based, followed by a discussion of current K-12 research-based interventions in reading and math.
 Participants will be given a list of the identified programs in each area.

-This presentation provides a comprehensive systems approach to applying RTI to mathematics.
+This presentation provides a comprehensive systems approach to applying MTSS/RTI to mathematics.
 Included topics are:

 - Making Sense of the National Math Panel Recommendations